Graus: History

 The first population in Graus is dated from the Paleolithic as is evidenced by the remains found at the site of "Las Forcas" close to the Morral Rock.

 Being one of the northernmost points of the Islam in Spain, Graus was reconquered by the Christians in 1083 by Sancho Ramirez, after the death of Ramiro I in 1063 in the Battle of Graus.
 After this battle, Graus was ceded to the monastery of St. Victorian of Asan, being responsible for rebuilding and repopulating the town, giving important privileges to those who populate Graus.

 In 1223, Peter II of Aragon granted the town with the title of "Very Noble and Very Old Village of Graus", which retains today.

 In 1415 the Dominican friar (lately canonized) St. Vincent Ferrer visited the village being invited by Berenguer de Bardaxi.
 Both were commissioners three years earlier in Caspe, resolving the problem of succession of the Crown of Aragon.
 The Valencian saint was preaching here with great success, giving in appreciation of all done by the town a crucifix which is preserved and venerated in the local church.
 The main festivities of the town are dedicated to Vincent Ferrer and the Holy Christ, celebrating that visit and his appreciated donation.

 Centuries later, in 1588, Philip II of Spain set a weekly market every Monday that has lasted until now.
 Lately, in 1681 Charles II of Spain added the Santa Lucia fair every May.

-In the 16th and 17th centuries, the town enjoyed an economic splendor, that helps the village the construction of great mansions, most of them still compose the awesome Main Square of the town and other places of the village.
-In these centuries is also built the most important monument of the town, the Basilica of Our Lady of the Rock.
+In the 16th and 17th centuries, the town enjoyed an economic splendor which aided in the construction of the great mansions.
+Most of them still compose the Main Square of the town and other places of the village.
+During this period, the monument Basilica of Our Lady of the Rock was constructed.

 In the 1920s, Graus incorporates the towns of Barasona and Benavente de Aragón.
 In the 1960s, Graus incorporates the towns of Aguinalíu, Panillo, Puebla de Fantova and Torruella de Aragon.
 And finally, in the 1970s, the village absorbs the towns of Chuseu, Güell and Torres de Chuseu.

 During the Spanish Civil War, the town participated in the Spanish revolution and was collectivised by the CNT and UGT.